Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 Many binary formats begin with a fixed-size header containing metadata.
 PNG files start with an 8-byte signature.
 ZIP files have a central directory at the end.
 Database files store record counts, version numbers, and data offsets in the header.

-Here's parsing a hypothetical file format with a 64-byte header:
+Here is a hypothetical format with a 64-byte header:

 const fd = await fs.promises.open('./database.db', 'r');